-The Social Skills Training Institute (SST) is the organisation that publishes the Secret Agent Society, making it available worldwide to children, parents and professionals.
-Social Skills Training Pty Ltd (trading as SST) is a subsidiary of the not-for-profit Autism CRC Ltd (Cooperative Research Centre for Living with Autism; Autism CRC) which is a world-first research collaboration.
-SST's mission is to develop and deliver evidence-based resources for professionals and families worldwide in order to assist young people to build personal and social responsibility to find their pathway.
+Social Science Translated (SST) is the organisation that distributes the Secret Agent Society, making it available worldwide to children, parents and professionals.
+Social Science Translated is a subsidiary of the not-for-profit Autism CRC Ltd, the world's first national cooperative research effort focused on autism and an independent source of evidence for best practice.
+SST's mission is delivering evidence-based practical resources to engage professionals, children and families to diversify life skills with a vision of valuing diverse life skills that make for meaningful change in people's lives.